-Governors Island is the go-to for unique celebrations in New York.
+Governors Island New York is the go-to for unique celebrations in NYC.
 Not only was it the original location for the Governors Ball music festivals; in recent years it has regularly hosted the Gatsby era Jazz Age Lawn Party attracting party-goers dressed as flappers, gangsters, and jazz musicians, or the global gathering, dinner in white (Dinner En Blanc).
 A temporary bar and man-made beach adjacent to the ferry stop sometimes features major live acts with the impressive backdrop of the financial district and Brooklyn Bridge making it a favorite summer Friday escape.

 The island is growing not just in popularity.
 Governors island is also the fastest growing part of New York City.
 That’s because the MTA use it as a dumping ground for the excavated layers of stone and soil from their subway expansions (the most recent being the legendary second avenue subway).
 This reclamation has added land and a new hill that provides a 360-degree view across Manhattan, Brooklyn, Staten Island and parts of New Jersey.

 There is so much to discover on Governors Island, making it a great place to relax, exhale, and experience a side of New York most visitors completely miss.

 Governors Island New York is a former fortress and military base just moments from Manhattan’s Financial District.

 The ferry departs from the Battery Maritime Building, 10 South Street, Manhattan.

 The Governors Island New York ferry runs from May 1 each year officially opening the island to the public.
 Fares are $3 round trip for adults, $1 for seniors, and free for kids under 13.
 You can travel free before 11:30am on Saturdays and Sundays.Follow & Connect with us